 Back at the Canterbury, Alice is very business-like as she prepares for her performance that evening in Newport.
 Nicky has been pressed into service as the Bags’ temporary drummer.
 He refuses to wear a bag over his head after difficulty breathing at our Oki Dog performance.

 “You aren’t going to start crying on us again?”
 Alice needles me, while checking me for signs of nervous breakdown.
-I hate to think I’ve reverted to my Ames persona.
+I hate to think I have reverted to my Ames persona.

-“Naw, I was working on your sympathy,” I profess.
-I break into the Stones’ ‘19th Nervous Breakdown,”
+“Naw, I was working on your sympathy,” I break into the Stones’ ‘19th Nervous Breakdown,”

-‘….Well, it seems to me that you have seen too much in too few years
+‘….Well, it seems to me that you have seen too much in so few years

 And though you’ve tried you just can’t hide your eyes are edged with tears